passimon/Privacy-Local-LLM-GUI/README.md

 ## License

 This project is released under the MIT License.
-See `LICENSE` for details.